-The Pennsylvania Department of Transportation's (PennDOT) Highway Archaeological Survey Team (PHAST) is a cooperative agreement between PennDOT and the Indiana University of Pennsylvania's (IUP) Applied Anthropology Program.
-The PHAST team is composed of a Principal Investigator (PI) from PennDOT, a crew chief, who is a graduate student at IUP, and field staff composed of undergraduate and graduate students hired through PennDOT's Engineering, Scientific, Technology Internship.
+The PennDOT Highway Archaeological Survey Team (PHAST) is a cooperative agreement between PennDOT and the Indiana University of Pennsylvania's (IUP) Applied Anthropology Program.
+The PHAST team is composed of a Principal Investigator (PI) from PennDOT, a crew chief, who is a graduate student at IUP, and field staff typically composed of undergraduate and graduate students hired through PennDOT's Engineering, Scientific, Technology Internship.
 PHAST functions to complete archaeological investigation on PennDOT projects of typically no more than two acres.
 Therefore, PHAST is best suited for small-scale projects requiring equal to or less than 30 shovel test pits or four test units.